moseslagoon/google-books-json-parser/README.md

-# json-parser-using-gson
+# JSON Parser for Google Books Library API

-Customized and tailored GSON: A version of JSON - Java serialization/deserialization library that can convert Java Objects into JSON and back  to work with my personal projects
+Customized and tailored version of JSON parser using GSON - Java serialization/deserialization library that can convert Java Objects into JSON and back  to work with my personal projects.
+Used to parse API response from Google Books Library API